-Global Goals Book Club: Goal 12, Responsible Consumption and Production
+Global Goals Book Club, Goal 12, Responsible Consumption and Production

 Green-Schools Global Goals Book Club Explainer and Character Profile